 How do we address a student in a more respectful and inclusive way–considering him as a co-equal in the academe and community?
-For one, we could change the “To” to “Dear” (do we even teach this?).
-Secondly, try removing the “student” and simply use, “Mr.” or “Ms.” or whatever the appropriate title should be.
-In fact, the first name can suffice.
-Even in elementary school, no one has likely been addressed as “Student [full name].”
+For one, law students are mostly adults already.
+Secondly, we can try removing the label “student” and simply use, “Mr.” or “Ms.” or whatever the appropriate title should be.
+In fact, the first name or the family name can suffice.
 Students respect their professors with titles such as “Prof” or “Atty”–the least that students expect is treatment as co-equals (as human beings).
 Meador (2019) recommended some basic rules:

 That “talking down” is highlighted.
-It’s a subtle tyrannical behavior.
+It’s a subtle condescending behavior.
 Respectful and culturally-appropriate disciplining helps in the primary, high school, and even college levels.
-However, in graduate and law schools–this looks archaic and despotic–ultimately signalling that it’s ok to treat others in the same way.
+However, in graduate and law schools–this looks archaic and non-inclusive–ultimately signaling that it’s ok to treat others in the same way.

 Adult and graduate learners are mostly working already, many with 10+ or even 20+ years of professional experience.
 They have something to offer, too, on the table.
 However, this inertia (or downright refusal?) to engage them is like wasting precious resources.
 The current law education system certainly produces well-adjusted, upright, and high-integrity lawyers, however, there are also, sadly, rotten tomatoes in the basket.
 (And this is true in all other professions, to be fair.
 However, we must recognize that lawyers–by the very nature of the profession–are expected to to be the first ones to show good examples, in the same way that doctors are expected to practice and inspire us toward healthier lifestyle.)

-Sadly, it happened infront of a professor, in a law school that supposedly represents idealism, equality, and integrity.
-Clearly, the call for transformation easily became like a heavy baggage to carry–it doesn’t feel safe to talk about it anymore.
-It felt like being “marked” for life, eternally carrying “the scarlet letter.”
+Corollary to this is to ensure that professors, as mentors, are always inspired to protect idealism, equality, and integrity.
+The call for transformation should not become like a heavy baggage to carry–learners should always feel safe to talk about it.
 When one’s classroom (virtual or otherwise) suddenly feels unsafe for one’s world views, the quality of education suffers.
-Intellectual debate is ok; censorship is not.]
+Intellectual debate is ok; censorship is not.

 It’s time that law schools stop churning out future lawyers who will think of themselves as “higher beings”.
 The title of “Attorney” is not a free pass for arrogance.
 To quote a material from Gilligan (as cited in Smith, 2020):